 Morocco: Finance Minister Mohamed Boussaid is dismissed.
 On August 2 Abdelkader Amara is appointed acting finance minister.
 On August 20 Mohamed Benchaaboun is appointed and sworn in as finance minister.

 Pakistan: President Mamnoon Hussain accepts the resignation of the governor of Sindh, Muhammad Zubair, and the speaker of the provincial assembly, Agha Siraj Durrani, becomes acting governor.
+On August 23 Imran Ismail is appointed governor (sworn in August 27).

 Haiti: President Jovenel Moïse nominates Jean-Henry Céant as prime minister.